RationAI/xopat/INTEGRATION.md

 ### Implemented, Out-of-box working Image Data Providers
-As discussed, the _data group_ is fetched as a single image array request for each tile in the visualisation, no matter how many data items are rendered.
+As discussed, the _data group_ is fetched as a single image array request for each tile in the visualization, no matter how many data items are rendered.
 Our IIPServer modification supports Extended Deep Zoom protocol described below.
 The image server can be found at https://github.com/RationAI/iipsrv.

 #### Extended DZI - the request